Ultimate Guide: Muyil River Float and Mayan Ruins

 Although the use of sunscreen is prohibited in many nearby Yucatán Peninsula lagoons, I didn’t see any signs prohibiting the use of sunscreen at Sian Ka’an in 2023.
 However, opting for reef-safe and biodegradable sunscreen is always a good idea.

 Floating down the Mayan canals at Sian Kaan Biosphere Reserve was one of my favorite experiences during my Rivera Maya travels.
 If you visit Tulum, you can’t miss Sian Ka’an.
-Book a tour ahead of time so that you make the most of your visit!
+Book a tour ahead of time so that you make the most of your visit, and be sure to browse my other Mexico travel guides as you plan your trip!